 On Extractive and Abstractive Neural Document Summarization with Transformer Language Models

 We present a method to produce abstractive summaries of long documents that exceed several thousand words via neural abstractive summarizati… (see more)on.
 We perform a simple extractive step before generating a summary, which is then used to condition the transformer language model on relevant information before being tasked with generating a summary.
-We also show that this approach produces more abstractive summaries compared to prior work that employs a copy mechanism while still achieving higher ROUGE scores.
-We provide extensive comparisons with strong baseline methods, prior state of the art work as well as multiple variants of our approach including those using only transformers, only extractive techniques and combinations of the two.
-We examine these models using four different summarization tasks and datasets: arXiv papers, PubMed papers, the Newsroom and BigPatent datasets.
-We find that transformer based methods produce summaries with fewer n-gram copies, leading to n-gram copying statistics that are more similar to human generated abstracts.
-We include a human evaluation, finding that transformers are ranked highly for coherence and fluency, but purely extractive methods score higher for informativeness and relevance.
-We hope that these architectures and experiments may serve as strong points of comparison for future work.
-Note: The abstract above was collaboratively written by the authors and one of the models presented in this paper based on an earlier draft of this paper.
+We show that this extractive step significantly improves summarization results.
+We also show that this approach produces more abstractive summaries compared to prior work that employs a copy mechanism while still achieving higher rouge scores.
+Note: The abstract above was not written by the authors, it was generated by one of the models presented in this paper.

 Neural generative models have been become increasingly popular when building conversational agents.
 They offer flexibility, can be easily ad… (see more)apted to new domains, and require minimal domain engineering.
 A common criticism of these systems is that they seldom understand or use the available dialog history effectively.
 In this paper, we take an empirical approach to understanding how these models use the available dialog history by studying the sensitivity of the models to artificially introduced unnatural changes or perturbations to their context at test time.
 We experiment with 10 different types of perturbations on 4 multi-turn dialog datasets and find that commonly used neural dialog architectures like recurrent and transformer-based seq2seq models are rarely sensitive to most perturbations such as missing or reordering utterances, shuffling words, etc. Also, by open-sourcing our code, we believe that it will serve as a useful diagnostic tool for evaluating dialog systems in the future.